memfault/interrupt/_drafts/mcuboot-overview.md

 ## What is MCUboot?

-MCUboot is a library which can be integrated into a bootloader to deal with securely performing firmware update and verification.
+[MCUboot](https://github.com/mcu-tools/mcuboot) is a library which can be integrated into a bootloader to securely perform firmware updates.
 The project seeks to standardize two key areas:

 1. Secure Bootloader Functionality: that is, a bootloader that will only launch images that can be cryptographically verified
 2. Standardized Flash Layout: A common way to define the flash layout of an embedded system.
 That is, a way to define, where binaries live and how other regions of flash are used.